https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 By 1980 most African countries had achieved independence from their foreign governing regimes.
 South Africa was the last country to achieve black rule and they rocketed into a new era, starved of true freedom of expression but due to their sophisticated education systems, technically ahead of the pack.
 Conceptual art had been slow to arrive in Africa and in the 80's abstract painting was still being taught.
 This gap narrowed considerably with the great political changes experienced and new and exciting imaginations prospered.

+New contemporary African art forms appeared consistently as Africa embraced globalization, being exposed to the media, having enhanced communication and insight into other cultures.
 The opportunity to travel became broader and many African artists elected to spend time away from their homelands, embracing a larger world of influences and inspirations.

 dilomprizulikeDilomprizulike, 'Waiting for the bus'